Versent/saml2aws/README.md

 # saml2aws

+CLI tool which enables you to login and retrieve [AWS](https://aws.amazon.com/) temporary credentials using SAML with [ADFS 3.x](https://msdn.microsoft.com/en-us/library/bb897402.aspx).

+The process goes something like this:

+* Prompt user for credentials
+* Authenticate to ADFS using formbased auth
+* Build a SAML assertion containing AWS roles
-This command line tool enables you to connect to ADFS and authenticate using SAML, then use the AWS STS service to get a temporary set of credentials and save them to your aws profile.
+* Exchange the role and SAML assertion with [AWS STS service](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) to get a temporary set of credentials
+* Save these creds to an aws profile named "saml"

 # Requirements